system76/docs/content/pop-basics.md

 ## Pop!_OS COSMIC Desktop Environment

 Pop!_OS 24.04 includes the COSMIC Desktop environment.
-COSMIC is written in the rust programming language and is an acronym for _Computer Operating System Main Interface Components_.
+COSMIC is written in the rust programming language and is an acronym for <i>Computer Operating System Main Interface Components</i>.

 ## The Launcher

 The <u>Launcher</u> is the software responsible for accessing and opening applications and files.

-_This video demonstrates the powerful funcationality of the COSMIC Desktop launcher._
+<i>This video demonstrates the powerful funcationality of the COSMIC Desktop launcher.</i>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zHuXKCPbX9E?si=WWSfW8zj4zgEEnRq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>